The Common Framework is a set of translation principles that undergird every project Seed Company partners with.

-From the very beginning, Seed Company’s guiding principles for translation (named the “Common Framework” in partnership with Every Tribe Every Nation in 2015) have been to:
+From the very beginning, Seed Company’s guiding principles for translation have been to:

 - get accurate, usable Scriptures into the hands of a people group as soon as possible, and